cloudposse/github-status-updater/README.md

 # github-status-updater [![Build Status](https://travis-ci.org/cloudposse/github-status-updater.svg)](https://travis-ci.org/cloudposse/github-status-updater)

-Command line utility for updating GitHub commit statuses and enabling status checks for pull requests .
+Command line utility for updating GitHub commit statuses and enabling status checks for pull requests.

 ###
 ![GitHub Status Checks](images/github-status-check-success.png)
 ###

-Useful for CI environments (like Travis, Circle or CodeFresh) to set more specific commit and build statuses, including setting the target URL (the URL of the page representing the status).
+Useful for CI environments to set more specific commit and build statuses, including setting the target URL (the URL of the page representing the status).

-It accepts parameters as command-line arguments or as ENV variables.

 __NOTE__: The icons in the image above are the avatars of the users for which the GitHub access tokens are issued

 __NOTE__: Create a [GitHub token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) with `repo:status` scope

+## Usage

+__NOTE__: The module accepts parameters as command-line arguments or as ENV variables.

 __NOTE__: `-state` or `GITHUB_STATE` must be one of `error`, `failure`, `pending`, `success`

-## Usage

 ### Build the Go program locally